 But isn’t innovation important in any sector?
-Yes – but there’s innovation which is a ‘nice to have’ and there’s innovation which is ‘mission critical’ – a core part of the organisation’s reason for existing.
+Yes – but there’s innovation which is a ‘nice to have’ and there’s innovation which is “mission critical” – a core part of the organization’s reason for existing.
 Where this is the case, it’s important to spend more time getting that part of the workplace and way of working right.
 If scientists must be on site because to supervise experiments, then it’s even more important that they have the right environments to support all the additional activities that can’t be carried out remotely.

-What works for Google won’t necessarily work for your organisation
+What works for Google won’t necessarily work for your organization

-As ever, no one size fits all – we can’t cookie cutter our way through hybrid working based on a lowest common denominator approach, or indeed what works for another organisation as we discussed in the episode on the tech sector.
-We explored the propensity of organisations to want to copy other organisations’ practices, because they assume that’s what works, or that’s what makes them successful.
+As ever, no one size fits all – we can’t cookie cutter our way through hybrid working based on a lowest common denominator approach, or indeed what works for another organization as we discussed in the episode on the tech sector.
+We explored the propensity of organizations to want to copy other organizations’ practices, because they assume that’s what works, or that’s what makes them successful.

 Just as no one architectural design will suit different situations or organizational needs, so the way of working must reflect the culture, objectives, needs and purpose of the organization being designed for.
 “What is Google doing?” is rarely a question that leads to a satisfying outcome.
 Google is unique in terms of culture, business situation, business processes and product ranges – but so are other companies – all are unique.